brand-o/tools/README.md

 ### 3. backup (remaining space)
 - **size:** all remaining drive space
 - **contents:** your personal files, backups, documents

+### resume capability
+if the script is interrupted, it will detect partial installs and offer to:
+- resume from where it left off
+- or reformat and start over

 ## included software